Dionysus: Modern film and performance art

-In 2018, the Australian musical project Dead Can Dance released an album entitled Dionysus.
-Musician Brendan Perry described the inspiration for the album as a trance-like, "Dionysian" experience he had at a festival during a trip to rural Spain.
-"It's the spring festivals like that one where you see the real remnants of Dionysian festivals.
-They're all over the Mediterranean in remote places where Christian influence hasn't been as great. ...
-People wear masks and dance in circles almost like time has stood still in their celebrations."
-Perry chose to employ Mediterranean folk instruments that mimic natural sounds in addition to a vocal chorus, in order to evoke the atmosphere of an ancient festival.

 In 2019, the South Korean boy band BTS released a rap-rock-synth-pop-hip hop track. named "Dionysus" as part of their album Map of the Soul: Persona.
 The naming of this song comes from the association of the namesake with debauchery and excess, this is reflected in its lyrics talking about "getting drunk on art" – playing on the Korean words for "alcohol" (술 sul) and "art" (예술 yesul) as an example – alongside expressions about their stardom, legacy, and artistic integrity.

-The band's leader RM in a press release described the song as, "the joy and pain of creating something" and "an honest track".
+In 2024, French actor and singer Phillippe Katerine portrayed a blue and near naked Dionysus at the 2024 Summer Olympics opening ceremony in France.

 Parallels with Christianity

-Numerous scholars have compared narratives surrounding the Christian figure of Jesus with those associated with Dionysus.

-Death and resurrection

 Some scholars of comparative mythology identify both Dionysus and Jesus with the dying-and-rising god mythological archetype.
-On the other hand, it has been noted that the details of Dionysus' death and rebirth are starkly different both in content and symbolism from Jesus.
+On the other hand, it has been noted that the details of Dionysus's death and rebirth are starkly different both in content and symbolism from Jesus.
 The two stories take place in very different historical and geographic contexts.
 Also, the manner of death is different; in the most common myth, Dionysus was torn to pieces and eaten by the Titans, but "eventually restored to a new life" from the heart that was left over.

-Trial

 Another parallel can be seen in The Bacchae where Dionysus appears before King Pentheus on charges of claiming divinity, which is compared to the New Testament scene of Jesus being interrogated by Pontius Pilate.
 However, a number of scholars dispute this parallel, since the confrontation between Dionysus and Pentheus ends with Pentheus dying, torn into pieces by the mad women, whereas the trial of Jesus ends with him being sentenced to death.
-The discrepancies between the two stories, including their resolutions, have led many scholars to regard the Dionysus story as radically different from the one about Jesus, except for the parallel of the arrest, which is a detail that appears in many biographies as well.